mquezada13/mquezada13/README.md

 - 👀 I’m interested in astroparticle physics
 - 🌱 I’m vegetarian
 - 💞️ I’m looking to collaborate on more astro-physics
-- 📫 How to reach me elizza.rmz91@gmail.com
+- 📫 How to reach me mramirez@uni-mainz.de

 <!---
 mquezada13/mquezada13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.